 - TIME LIMIT: 5 minutes.
-(Does not include slate.) - Performed by two to five (2 5) actors. - The selection must be an original work for 2-5 actors, and the writer must be involved with the development of the scene. - a.
-The purpose of the 2-5 character limitation is to encourage students to write well-developed scenes - b.
-The selection should be as equally balanced between the characters as possible.

-- The piece should be memorized. - · Scenes may be serious or humorous in nature or may contain elements that are both comedic and dramatic. - The actors performing in the original student written scenes must provide a written (typed) statement confirming that they are the author of the selection.
-This verification should be submitted to the Individual Events Chair the by the preliminary IEs submission deadline and must be signed by the teacher and students. - A digital copy of the original scene must be submitted to the Secondary Individual Events Chair a week BEFORE the festival.
-Detailed instructions on the upload process will be emailed. - Refer to General Information for full rules and guidelines.
+(Does not include slate.) - Performed by two to five (2-5) performers. - The selection must be an original work for 2-5 performers, and the writer must be involved with the development of the scene. - a.
+The purpose of the 2-5 character limitation is to encourage students to write well-developed scenes. - b.
+The selection should be as equally balanced between the characters as possible. - Scenes may be serious or humorous in nature or may contain elements that are both comedic and dramatic. - Entrants must provide a verification statement confirming that they are the author and original performers of the selection. - c.
+The verification should be submitted to the Individual Events Chair the by the preliminary IEs submission deadline. - d.
+The verification must be signed by the teacher and participating students. - Refer to Performance Events: General Information for full rules and guidelines.